ktorio/kastle/docs/overview.md

 }
 ```

-The `ProjectDescriptor` includes a list of desired modules, and all relevant settings for generation.
+The [ProjectDescriptor](/kastle-core/src/commonMain/kotlin/ProjectDescriptor.kt) includes a list of desired packs, and all relevant settings for generation.

 The resulting project is returned as a flow of files.
 The `SourceFileEntry` is a simple class with a relative `path` and a `content` function that returns the file contents as a `kotlinx.io.Buffer`.